+Corey Woods is the Chef De Parte and Soul Proprietor of Soulcialize Southern Style Soul Food Catering.
 With an idea and some drive, Corey began formulating a business plan for Soulcialize in October 2018, with help from Assets of Lancaster and his Mentor from Score, Holy Trinity Church, and many others.

 His love of Culinary arts and years of experience and schooling in the field led him to go out on his own and bring to Lancaster's thriving foodie scene... what it has always been missing...
 Soul Food.

 With Soul food as his vessel and passion, Corey not only Soulcilize’s and feeds his clients but he's also proud to be an asset to his community.
 He’s teamed with other small business owners to cater recent and upcoming events that benefit minorities, a back to school drive giving away donated supplies to school children, and “Shop with a Cop”, an event that pairs children with local law enforcement and helps them buy presents for Christmas.
 This builds a positive relationship between local police officers and local youth.

 Corey is a participating member of the Dream Minority Business Network where he caters and promotes a linkage between the corporate community and minority businesses.
 The Minority Business Network (MBN) seeks to help individuals and corporations in their endeavor to assist public and other organizations in developing and implementing community programs.

 When Corey isn’t busy in the kitchen he enjoys spending time with family and friends, fishing, reading, watching sports, and his career in real estate.